kz26/CBoxToGo/README.md

 ```

+If the `-s` option is not specified, all episodes will be downloaded.

 ## How to find the Videoset ID

 1. Open [playlist.json](playlist.json) in a text editor.
-2. Search for the name of your show.
+2. Search for the name of the desired show/series.
 3. Find the corresponding `vsetid` value.

 For example, the videoset ID of the show 《打狗棍》 is `VSET100174517074`.